How many queues do you need?

 - Specific events that require their own queues and virtual waiting rooms.

-As with all of our deliverable pages, customisation is simple and straightforward.
+As with all of our deliverable pages and queue displays, customisation is simple and straightforward with our queue management system.
 Branding, colours, and text are only the start.
-We give you access to the HTML code so you can take as much control over the look and feel as you want.
+We give you access to the HTML code so you can take as much control over the look and feel as you want for a complete enterprise solution.
+With Queue-Fair you can provide fully branded customer journeys through your waiting lines with the highest service quality - it's the perfect queuing system.

 4. Joining a queue

-For example, a direct link from an email campaign and a server-side adapter on your website can drive users to the same queue.
+For example, a direct link from an email campaign and a server-side adapter on your website can drive users to the same queue, for a consistent customer journey.
 You can even use client-side and server-side adapters on the same page!

 5. Leaving a queue